syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Column-Types.md

 {% endhighlight %}
 {% endtabs %}

-The following topics explain about the customizations done in the GridTextColumn:
+The following topics explain the customizations done in the GridTextColumn:

 ### Formatting

-To format the value displayed in the GridColumn, use the [GridColumn.Format](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Format.html) property.
+To format values displayed in the GridColumn, use the [GridColumn.Format](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn~Format.html) property.

 #### Format column using StringFormat

-Assign the format of the string to the `GridColumn.Format` property.
-Based on the type of the property the GridColumn is associated to format the value.
-You can use different [StringFormats](http://msdn.microsoft.com/en-us/library/fbxft59x(v=vs.90).aspx) to customize the value displayed in the record cells.
+Assign the format of string to the `GridColumn.Format` property based on the bound data type of the property, the GridColumn is associated to format the value.
+You can use different [StringFormats](http://msdn.microsoft.com/en-us/library/fbxft59x(v=vs.90).aspx) to customize values displayed in the record cells.

 To apply formatting for a GridTextColumn, follow the code example: